ctrabold/ctrabold.github.io/_posts/2014-04-22-my_vision_for_typo3.md

 If testing is hard, the software design is to complicated.
 Well, everybody knows that TYPO3 is a grown system.

-When do you start taking care of your users and start verifiing that releases are stable?
+When do you start taking care of your users and start verifying that releases are stable?
 Shorter RC cycles for example.
 Confidence during development.
-Confiedence when patching security holes.
+Confidence when patching security holes.
 CI with Zaproxy with ZEP scripts. regressions.

 I recognized I can not do it alone.
 No financial profit nor fun.

 ## My Vision for TYPO3